CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/data/execute-command/execute-command-block.md

 ### Executing a Parameterised Command

-This example will insert a new row into a connected SQLServer data source and the retrieve all rows and columns from the data source, saving the number of rows affected and the rows returned to the [Result][Result Property].
+This example will insert a number of new rows using a parameterised statement into a connected SQLServer data source, saving the number of rows affected to the [Result][Result Property].

-The following [Command Types][] can be used:

-- [AnyCommand][Command Types AnyCommand]
-- [AnyCommands][Command Types AnyCommands]
-- [NonQueryCommand][Command Types NonQueryCommand]
+A [NonQueryCommand][Command Types NonQueryCommand] is used throughout this example to insert data into the data source, however both an [AnyCommand][Command Types AnyCommand] or [AnyCommands][Command Types AnyCommands] could also be used to the same effect.

 The data source contains a `Table` with the following rows and columns before the command is executed:
 | Id | FirstColumn | SecondColumn |